Before you Begin

 - Use Deploy an On-Premises Secure Device Connector on your own VM.

-- You can install more than one SEC for your tenant and you can send events from any ASA to any SEC onboarded to your tenant.
+- You have installed one or more SECs for your tenant and you can send events from any ASA to any SEC onboarded to your tenant.

 - You have established two-factor authentication for users of your account.

-Workflow to Implement Cisco Security Analytics and Logging (SaaS) and Sending Events through the Secure Event Connector to the Cisco Cloud
+Workflow to Implement Cisco Security Analytics and Logging (SaaS) and Send Events through the Secure Event Connector to the Cisco Cloud

 - Be sure to review "Before you Begin" above to make sure your environment is properly configured.